jbowkett/CV/README.md

 James Bowkett
 ======
 #### [http://github.com/jbowkett][]
-#### james@bowkett.info • 07967 156887 • 10 Honeysuckle Close, Hertford, SG13 7TQ

 ### Profile

-A professional, hands-on technical lead looking to build on over 12 years experience using Java in various enterprise environments.
-I am seeking a return to working with large datasets using TDD practices, SOLID design and clean code.
+A professional, hands-on technical lead with over 15 years software development experience predominantly using Java in various finance-related enterprise environments.
+I always strive to employ TDD/BDD practices and SOLID design to produce clean code.

 I am an Associate at the Graduate Developer Community, attending both GDC and LJC events and conferences.

 ### Employment History

+**January 2015 - Present • Principal Consultant • [Excelian][], London**

+Excelian are a consultancy specialising in grid/cloud and big data technologies in the financial services industry.

+* Lead architect for a review of a failing market risk project
+* Developer for Lloyds Banking Group - fixed income rates using 29 West Ultra Low Latency messaging bus.
+* Leader of the internal development community to mentor other consultants in development best practices and continual learning.
+* Core contributor to Mache - A Java open source in-memory cache, backed by Cassandra, MongoDB or Couchbase.

+**September 2013 - December 2013 • Proton Consultant • [Prosperity Capital Management][], London**

+Prosperity Capital currently manage in excess of $4bn in assets.
+Following the demise of Lyagushka I was responsible for an extended period of handover for their trade lifecycle platform.

+* Led the remote team to ensure they could develop new features and support the existing platform.

-**December 2013 - Present • Lead Developer • [Lyagushka][], London**
+**December 2013 - September 2013 • Lead Developer • [Lyagushka][], London**

 Lyagushka provide a full trade lifecycle platform for a large (>4$bn) private equity fund incorporating complex business rules.
 The platform is developed